Centre for Psychological & Counselling Services (CPCS)

 Ronald has been working at the Centre for Psychological and Counselling Services, HELP University since February 2016.
 He is also an active volunteer counsellor and trainer at the Community Health Care Center, PT Foundation.
 Ronald has experienced working with individuals with anxiety, depression, low self-esteem, adjustment difficulties, and grief.
 His area of interest is in health psychology, specifically on health behavior change and lifestyle management.
 He frequently incorporates mindfulness techniques in facilitating therapy and change.

-BSc (Psych) Hons (Middlesex)
+Coordinator BSc (Psych) Hons (HELP)